thoughtbot/maintaining-open-source-projects/book/02-community.md

 In the open source world nobody owes anything to anyone.
 If anything, users owe maintainers gratitude for publishing something that was and is useful to them.
-Your code is being run in who knows how many computers and servers, you provided work to many more companies you can even think of.
+Your code is being run in who-knows how many computers and servers, you provided work to many more companies you can even think of.

 Let’s say you actually wasted your and people’s time by making a mistake, say,